MonitSharma/Numerical-Linear-Algebra/Readme.md

-# Linear Algebra and Computational Numerical Linear Algebra for Quantum Computing
+# Linear Algebra for Quantum Computing

 This repository is aimed at providing an introduction to the basics of linear algebra and advanced computational numerical linear algebra with a focus on applications in quantum computing.